Oriental Culture Holding LTD (OCG): History, Ownership, Mission, How It Works & Makes Money

 Year established

-The holding company, Oriental Culture Holding LTD, was incorporated in the Cayman Islands on March 27, 2018.
-However, its core operating subsidiaries in China began operations earlier, laying the groundwork for the business.
+The holding company, Oriental Culture Holding LTD, was formally incorporated in the Cayman Islands on March 27, 2018.
+Its underlying operating subsidiaries in the People's Republic of China had begun laying the groundwork for the collectibles and art trading business earlier, but 2018 marks the legal start of the public-facing entity.

 Original location

-While legally domiciled in the Cayman Islands, the company's principal executive offices and primary operations are based in Nanjing, Jiangsu Province, People's Republic of China.
+While the legal domicile is the Cayman Islands, the company's operational heart has always been in Greater China.
+Its principal executive offices and primary operations are based in Nanjing, Jiangsu Province, People's Republic of China, with the corporate headquarters also cited in Hong Kong.

 Founding team members